nutanix-japan/nai-llm/docs/nai/iep_deploy_nai.md

 ## Deploy NAI

+We will use the NKP Applications Catalog to deploy NAI.

+!!! warning
+    NAI catalog has to be added manually for now to NKP Application Catalog.
+However future releases of NKP v2.14 and beyond may be released with NAI application ready to setup.

-1. Add the nutanix-apps-catalog to NKP
+1. Add the ``nutanix-apps-catalog`` to NKP

     === "Command"